Textualize/textual/docs/styles/margin.md

 ## Example

-In this example we add a large margin to a some static text.
+In this example we add a large margin to some static text.

 === "margin.py"